smafira-bf3r/smafira-st/index.md

 For instance, the article with [PMID 37775153](https://pubmed.ncbi.nlm.nih.gov/37775153/) belongs to the topic of “Musculoskeletal Diseases” and studies the effect of the L-arginine metabolism on arthritis and inflammation-mediated bone loss.
 It proposes three methods, including transgenic mice (i.e., an animal experiment), but also *in vitro* models.

-For the **manual annotation**, here is the list of the 25 PMIDs according to the five selected topics.
+For the **manual annotation**, here is the list of the 25 PMIDs according to the five selected topics (batch1).

 | Infections | Neoplasms | Nervous System Diseases | Cardiovascular Diseases | Immune System Diseases |
 | --- | --- | --- | --- | --- |